 The suprême sauce is a finished sauce made by enriching a chicken velouté sauce with heavy cream.
-It is a luxurious sauce that is an ideal accompaniment for sautéed chicken.
+It is a luxurious sauce that is the ideal accompaniment for sautéed chicken.
 Serve it alongside grilled asparagus or roasted vegetables for a simple dinner turned elegant.

 If you don't happen to have chicken velouté sauce on hand, you will have to make it.
 This is not a difficult process as you use chicken stock, make a roux of clarified butter and flour, and then add that to the heated chicken stock to thicken it.
-Backing it up another step, you can either buy chicken stock ready-made or make your own.
+Backing it up another step, you can either buy ready-made chicken stock or make your own.

 One thing to keep in mind is that it is tricky to reheat cream sauces, so it is best to make only the amount you will be using for the meal.
 If you want to do some of the prep ahead of time, the velouté sauce can be made and refrigerated or frozen.

-- 1 cup heavy cream
+1 cup heavy cream

-- 1 tablespoon butter
+1 tablespoon butter

-- Kosher salt, to taste
+Kosher salt, to taste

-- In a heavy-bottomed saucepan, gently heat the heavy cream to just below a simmer, but don't let it boil.
+In a heavy-bottomed saucepan, gently heat the heavy cream to just below a simmer but don't let it boil.
 Cover it and keep it warm.

-- Heat the velouté in a separate saucepan over medium-high heat.
+Heat the velouté in a separate saucepan over medium-high heat.
 Bring it to a boil, then lower the heat to a simmer and reduce for about 5 minutes or until the total volume has reduced by about a cup.

-- Stir the warm cream into the velouté and bring it back to a simmer for just a moment.
+Stir the warm cream into the velouté and bring it back to a simmer for just a moment.

-- Stir in the butter, season to taste with kosher salt and white pepper and just a dash of lemon juice.
+Stir in the butter, season with kosher salt and white pepper to taste, and just a dash of lemon juice.
 Strain through cheesecloth and serve right away.

-Leftover sauce can be very gently reheated, but it often will show some separation and not be as smooth.
-This may be fine for home leftovers, but not for serving at a dinner party.
+- Leftover sauce can be very gently reheated, but it often will show some separation and not be as smooth.
+This may be fine for home leftovers but not for serving at a dinner party.

 Sauces Made With Suprême Sauce